- When does Mulgrave begin the admission process?

 - Do you offer a bus service?

-We take 40 new students into our Early Learning Centre programmes.
-The majority of our ELC students move into our Kindergarten programme, which generally allows for approximately 20 outside applicants to be admitted.
+We take a large number of new students into our Early Years programmes.
+We have room for 32 new PK3 students and 16 new PK4 students.
+The majority of our preschool students move into our Kindergarten programme, which generally allows for approximately 12 outside applicants to be admitted.
 In Grade 7 we accept an additional 9 new students and in Grade 8, we accept another 8.
 When openings in enrollment occur in other grades, they become opportunities for new applicants.

 We do not accept students into Grade 12 with the exception of IB diploma students in very specific circumstances.